makerdao/governance-manual/delegation/avc.md

  - Attend the two AVC Subcommittee Meetings
  - Co-author the Aligned Governance Strategy

-AVC Members who fulfill these eligibility requirements and have the highest verified MKR ownership are eligible for compensation.
+AVC Members who fulfill these eligibility requirements will then be ordered by verified MKR ownership amounts, and those with the highest MKR balances are eligible for compensation.

 ## Visibility